-Master in Design Studies - The MDes program is non-studio, post-professional research-based program designed to enable students with specialized interests to pursue advanced studies through coursework and independent study in one of eight concentration areas.
+Master in Design Studies - The MDes program is non-studio, post-professional research-based program that uses novel and alternative methodologies in a collaborative, immersive, and multimedia environment of students, researchers, scholars, and practitioners.
 Cross-disciplinary by nature, the program is customized by designing a course of study that builds upon the traditional elements of the GSD curriculum alongside Harvard resources such as the Harvard Kennedy School, School of Public Health, Harvard Business School, and a variety of research labs and initiatives.

 Design Studies concentration areas: Art, Design and the Public Domain; Critical Conservation; Energy and Environments; History and Philosophy of Design and Media; Real Estate and the Built Environment; Risk and Resilience; Technology; Urbanism, Landscape, Ecology.